Oklahoma City Military Divorce Attorney

 How Is Child Support Calculated in a Military Divorce?

 Oklahoma courts calculate child support in military divorce cases using a formula that factors in the service member's total compensation, including base pay, Basic Allowance for Housing (BAH), special duty pay, and other military entitlements.
-Child support orders are designed to preserve the child's standard of living and account for fluctuating military pay schedules often experienced by Edmond service members.
+Child support orders are designed to preserve the child's standard of living and account for fluctuating military pay schedules often experienced by enlisted service members.
 Comprehensive disclosure of earnings and careful tracking of changes in base assignment or allowances is key to reaching a fair child support result.

 Can a Military Member's Deployment Delay Divorce Proceedings?

-Yes, a military member’s deployment can impact divorce timelines in Edmond.
+Yes, a military member's deployment can impact divorce timelines in Oklahoma.
 The Servicemembers Civil Relief Act (SCRA) offers the right to request a stay or delay of the proceedings to allow the service member to focus on military obligations.
 This protection is especially valuable in Oklahoma courts, which are accustomed to supporting service members based at Tinker or Vance Air Force Base and their families by providing needed scheduling flexibility during periods of active deployment.

 Experienced Military Divorce Lawyers You Can Trust